wavespectra/wavespectra/docs/quickstart.rst

 Spectra file writing
 --------------------
-Wavespectra provides methods in the `SpecDataset` accessor for writing spectral data to different file formats.
+Several methods are available in the `SpecDataset` accessor for writing spectral data to different file formats.
 The following example writes the dataset to a SWAN ASCII file:

 .. ipython:: python